lupyuen/lupyuen.github.io/src/display.md

 TODO

-# Can we blast pixels faster?
+# Can We Blast Pixels Faster?

 TODO

+SPI Timeout

+Suppress SPI Receive

 SPI DMA works great with RAM, not so much with Flash ROM

+Limited by the electrical connection on our breadboard, [according to TL (Pine64 Boss)](https://twitter.com/TLLim888/status/1359433708491534337?s=19)

-(Oh yes I love Colourful Curvy Cables)
+(Sorry...
+I love Colourful Curvy Cables)

 # Port ST7789 and LVGL to other BL602 Operating Systems